Your next free member CET event in the South East region will take place in Maidstone on Tuesday 19 September from 6pm.

 A College representative will give you an update on the College's current activites.
 Following this there will be a short presentation by a Johnson and Johnson Vision representative.

-- To appreciate how to use a slit lamp and topographer to assess and record TBUT, NITBUT, tear meniscus height, lids and lashes assessment and meibography and understands how these findings relate to tear film quantity and quality.
+- To appreciate how to use a slit lamp and topographer to assess and record ITBUT, NITBUT, tear meniscus height, lids and lashes assessment and meibography and understand how these findings relate to tear film quantity and quality

 - To be able to recognise signs and symptoms of discomfort or dry eye issues that may be affecting their contact lens wear and act accordingly to correct these issues.